leezer3/OpenBVE-Site/packages/index.md

 ### The Package Format:

-openBVE Packages have been designed as a simple, and easily extensible in future format.
+OpenBVE Packages have been designed as a simple, and easily extensible in future format.

 They consist of an archive (Currently only ZIP is supported), containing two metadata files- **package.xml** and **package.png**